Broadband and mobile programmes

 Over 1000 schools, and 39 hospitals and health centres can access fibre broadband.

-Read how the first phase of RBI improved connectivity in your region:
+Read about the first phase of RBI improved connectivity:

 Rural Broadband Initiative Phase 1 [PDF, 4.3 MB]